open-cogsci/osdoc/content/getting-started/03-running-from-source.md

 in /opt/local/etc/macports.conf

-After executing the above sudo port install command, you will have to install one extra package with macports:
+You don't need the PsychoPy backend to be able to run OpenSesame, as it has other quality backends like expyriment or legacy (pygame), so feel free to skip this step if you never plan on using PsychoPy.

+#### Install dependencies

+Essentially, you can now install all required packages by running a single command in a terminal:

+	sudo port install py27-game py27-pyqt4 py27-scintilla py27-serial py27-pil py27-opengl py27-pyaudio opencv +python27

+This takes forever and, in my case, crashed a few times with a checksum error.
+You can simply recover from such errors by executing the following command:

+	sudo port clean --all [package_that_caused_the_error]

+Then you repeat the first command and MacPorts should be on its way again.

+#### Expyriment and Psychopy backends
+Next to the legacy backend which is based on pygame, OpenSesame also offers you to option of using expyriment or psychopy.
+In contrast to the legacy backend, both of these backends are hardware accelerated (OpenGL) and should have increased timing precision.
+You can use pip to install the other two backends.
+To install pip, execute the following command:

 	sudo port install py27-pip

+After the installation of pip is completed, you can easily install expyriment with:

+	sudo pip install expyriment

-After this, you can easily install psychopy and its dependency pyglet with the command:
+If you plan on using the PsychoPy backend, make sure your Python environment is running in 32-bit mode.
+You can install psychopy and its dependency pyglet with the commands:

+	sudo pip install pyglet
-	sudo pip install pyglet psychopy
+	sudo pip install psychopy

+PsychoPy refuses to run without the wx library installed (which is weird, because OpenSesame doesn't use any of the wx GUI components of psychopy), so as a final step install wx with:

+	sudo port install py27-wxpython-dev

 #### Make the MacPorts Python the default Python